awesomeness1jake/simpsons2_audio/README.md

 # Research

   ### Oddities
-  - Speech AWCs had to be done through openIV using flag "DescriptorsInOrder True" without that flag the audio wouldn't play.
+  - The speech AWCs had to be done through OpenIV using flag "DescriptorsInOrder True" without that flag the audio wouldn't play.
-  - The Speech AWCs cannot be opened on Codewalker
+  - The speech AWCs cannot be opened on Codewalker

   ### Getting the speech hash thing (idk what this would be called)
   #### I did not find out how the hashing was done.
 I found this from https://github.com/Parik27/V.Rainbomizer/blob/master/scripts/voice-line-gen.py#L52